ntop/ntopng/doc/src/api/python/index.rst

    pip3 install pandas

-Examples are using additional libraries including NumPy for playing with time series data.
+Examples are using additional libraries including NumPy for playing with time series data, plotly and fpdf for generating reports in PDF format.

 .. code:: bash

-   pip3 install numpy
+   pip3 install numpy plotly fpdf

 Installation
 ------------